VulcanJS/vulcan-docs/source/events.md

 Vulcan provides an API to add support for multiple analytics and event tracking providers.

+## Automated Analytics

+The following events will happen automatically for every analytics provider (assuming they are supported):

+- `init`: initialize the provider's code snippet.
+- `identify`: identify the current user, if they exists.
+- `page`: track any page changes.

-## Tracking Events
+## Manual Event Tracking

-You can track events using the `track` function:
+Additionally, you can also manually track specific events using the `track` function:

 ```js
 import { track } from 'meteor/vulcan:events';